 In 1 Corinthians 15:22 Paul says, "as in Adam all die, so in Christ all will be made alive."
-The apostle is talking about two outcomes, the outcome of one's identity in Adam versus the outcome of one's identity in Christ.
+The apostle is talking about two outcomes, the outcome of one's connection to Adam versus the outcome of one's connection to Christ.
 The apostle succinctly unpacks the implications of solidarity with Adam versus solidarity with Christ in two comparisons using "just as" and "so also" in Romans 5:18-19.

-First, he says, "just as the result of one trespass was condemnation for all men ('in Adam all die') so also the result of one act of righteousness was justification that brings life for all men" ('in Christ all will be made alive') (v.
+First, he says, "just as the result of one trespass was condemnation for all people (cf., "in Adam all die") so also the result of one act of righteousness was justification that brings life for all people" (cf., "in Christ all will be made alive") (v.
 18).
 Adam's one act of disobedience involved others directly; it did not merely set a bad example.
-The condemnation of "all men" is his legacy.
-All men are condemned because "all sinned" (v.
+The condemnation of "all people" is his legacy.
+All people are condemned because "all sinned" (v.
 12).
 Exactly how, Paul does not say.
 At the very least, it seems clear that "one man's trespass resulted in the corruption of human nature, which caused all people to sin, and so brought condemnation" (Douglas J. Moo, The Epistle to the Romans, NICNT, 326).
 However, the words "all sinned" likely mean more.
-They suggest humanity's
+They suggest humanity's "solidarity" with their progenitor, which suggests that "all sinned" must be given some kind of corporate meaning.
+One commentator explains the rather obscure notion of solidarity this way: "Paul can say both 'all die because all sin' and 'all die because Adam sinned' with no hint of conflict because the sin of Adam is the sin of all.
+All people, therefore, stand condemned 'in Adam,' guilty by reason of the sin all committed 'in him' (326).
+Whether solidarity with Adam is explained in terms of sinning in and with Adam or because of a corrupt nature inherited from him matters little.
+In either case, union in Adam clearly brings death and condemnation.